Lej77/firefox_session_data/Readme.md

 This repository contains a CLI tool for interacting with Firefox's session data which stores information about the browser's currently open windows and tabs.

+There is also a GUI that provides some of the functionality that the CLI exposes.
+You can find it at <https://github.com/Lej77/firefox-session-ui>.

 ## Platform support

 Currently only Windows and WebAssembly are supported, but it should be easy to port to other platforms and might already compile without issues.